Mustafa al-Shamyri

-Mustafa Abd al-Qawi Abd al-Aziz al-Shamiri is a citizen of Yemen held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-Al Shamiri's Guantanamo detainee ID number is 434.

-The Department of Defense reports that Al Shamiri was born on July 7, 1978, in Sanaa, Yemen.

-He was transferred to Oman with nine other men, on January 16, 2017.
+Mustafa Abd al-Qawi Abd al-Aziz al-Shamiri is a citizen of Yemen who was mistakenly held in extrajudicial detention in the United States Guantanamo Bay detainment camp in Cuba.
+Al Shamiri's Guantanamo detainee ID number was 434.
+The Department of Defense reported that Al Shamiri was born on July 7, 1978, in Sanaa, Yemen.
+He was released and sent to Oman with nine other men on January 16, 2017.

 Held due to mistaken identity

 At his 2015 Periodic Review Board hearing, the DoD acknowledged that they had realized that Shamiri had been held due to a misidentification.

-According to NBC News, Guantanamo analysts explained the identity confusion by admitting their colleagues had relied on "fragmentary reporting" that linked him to volunteering in the civil war that lead to Bosnian independence.

-With regard to the more serious allegations that had been used to justify his detention, they now admitted: "we now judge that these activities were carried out by other known extremists".
+According to NBC News, Guantanamo analysts explained the identity confusion by admitting their colleagues had relied on "fragmentary reporting" that linked him to volunteering in the civil war that led to Bosnian independence during the breakup of Yugoslavia.
+With regard to the more serious allegations that had been used to justify his detention, they stated "we now judge that these activities were carried out by other known extremists".

 In January 2016, he was "cleared for release".

-This does not imply that he will actually be released; many other detainees that have been "cleared for release" have little prospect of ever obtaining their freedom.
+He was released and sent to Oman with nine other men, on January 16, 2017.

 Official status reviews

-Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.
+Originally the Bush presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.